 Neurofeedback and Biofeedback are used to treat ADHD, anxiety, depression, stress, epilepsy, headache, TBI, strokes, and to help with optimal performance for those who want to perform at their best such as students, entrepreneurs, executives, and athletes.

-**NEWS**–Dr. Friesen has launched Friesen Sport & Performance Psychology (www.FriesenPerformance.com) which offers in-person sport and performance psychology services to serious athletes (ages 12 to adult) from Ontario’s Golden Horseshoe region (Niagara to Oakville).
+**NEWS**–Dr. Friesen has launched Friesen Sport & Performance Psychology (www.FriesenPerformance.com) which offers in-person sport and performance psychology services to serious athletes (children, adolescents, adults, and seniors) from Ontario’s Golden Horseshoe region (Niagara to Oakville).
 We also focus on helping high achievers (e.g., athletes, executives, entrepreneurs, academics, writers) achieve goals and improve their performance and productivity.
 We do this by leveraging the latest research from sport/performance psychology, executive coaching, and cognitive neuroscience.
 We offer coaching, consulting, and workshops to high-achieving individuals and businesses looking to maximize personal and professional potential.
 Dr. Friesen also provides such services online (e.g., Skype) or via phone to high achievers across North America.

 **NEWS**2013–Dr. Friesen and the NNS now offer one-on-one personal and executive coaching/consulting to individuals looking to increase their personal and/or professional potential/success.
 We are also now providing personalized career guidance to students and those considering a career change.
 The process involves helping individuals find career paths that are most suitable to their unique interests, personality, passions, and strengths.
 This can be done in-person, via phone, and/or online (e.g., Skype).